HuskyCougar/ndjson-utilities/README.md

  - Add a line at the end similar to: `alias ndjsonstruct=/path/to/ndjson_nested_structure.py` (replace `/path/to/ndjson_nested_structure.py` with the actual path to your script).
  - After saving the changes, source the bash configuration file using `source ~/.bashrc` to reload it and start using the alias `ndjsonstruct`.

-This is a script that uses the `print_nested_structure` and reads ndjson data from either a file or from STDIN and deconstructs the data just as it is shown above.
+This is a command-line tool that uses the `print_nested_data` and reads ndjson data from either a file or from STDIN and deconstructs the data just as it is shown above.

+To use this function to analyze your Python data copy the `print_nested_data` function into your script and use the function like `print_nested_data( "string_to_prepend" , var_name )`

 ### Usage